LMS Education Day 2017: Thursday 25th May

 University mathematics departments depend on teachers to prepare their own students, and they have an important role in training future generations of mathematics teachers.
 To do this effectively at a national level, it is critical that colleagues from across the sector understand the current state of Initial Teacher Training and the challenges that face teacher recruitment.

-The day will be split into two parts.
-During the morning, participants will have the opportunity to learn about the challenges of teacher recruitment and find out how a number of maths departments have attempted to encourage students to think of mathematics teaching as a career.
-We are delighted that Simon Singh has agreed to introduce this session.
-After lunch, discussion, led by Tony Gardiner, will be focused around a document being developed by the LMS education committee on this subject for which input and feedback is sought.
-A detailed programme, including information about invited contributors, will follow in the coming weeks.
+The day was split into two parts.
+During the morning, participants had the opportunity to learn about the challenges of teacher recruitment and find out how a number of maths departments have attempted to encourage students to think of mathematics teaching as a career.
+This session was introduced by Simon Singh.
+After lunch, discussion, led by Tony Gardiner, was focused around a document being developed by the LMS education committee on this subject for which input and feedback was sought.

-Whilst the theme for the day may seem somewhat removed from everyday teaching and learning activity within mathematics departments in HE, we do hope to get participants from a large number of mathematics departments to participate in the event and share their experiences and ideas.
+Whilst the theme for the day may have seemed somewhat removed from everyday teaching and learning activity within mathematics departments in HE, it was hoped that participants from a large number of mathematics departments would participate in the event and share their experiences and ideas.

 A programme for the day can be found here.